Azure/Azure-IoT-Security/README.md

 - Authenticate with existing device identity, or a dedicated module identity.
 See [Security agent authentication methods](https://aka.ms/iot-security-docs-auth) to learn more.
 - Configure remotely through use of the atpforiot module twin.
 To learn more, see [Configure an ASC for IoT agent](https://aka.ms/iot-security-docs-config).

-In this repository, you will find useful scripts and snippets to get your started with ASC for IoT.
+In this repository, you will find useful scripts and snippets to get your started with Azure Security Center for IoT.

 - _security_message_ - supported security event types, event schemas and event samples
 - _securty_module_twin_ - security agent configuration through IoT Hub module twin, twin schema, defaults, and automation scripts